 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
 ASU 2023-07 expands public entities' segment disclosures by requiring disclosure of significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss, an amount and description of its composition for other segment items, and interim disclosures of a reportable segment's profit or loss and assets.
 All disclosure requirements under ASU 2023-07 are also required for public entities with a single reportable segment.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendments should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently assessing the impacts of adopting ASU 2023-07 on its consolidated financial statements and disclosures.
+The Company's adoption of ASU 2023-07 during the fourth quarter of 2024 did not have a material impact on its consolidated financial statements and disclosures.
+See Note 13.
+Operating Segment Information for the information provided pursuant to this standard.